 Hopefully, they will help save you time, money and your sanity during the divorce process.

-I-want-a-divorce-but-my-husband-doesnt-emsFirst thing’s first.
-Divorce is stressful and can trigger a whirlwind of intense emotions – for both the husband and wife.
+First thing’s first.
+Divorce is stressful and can trigger a whirlwind of intense emotions – for both spouses.
+An individual therapist or couples counselor can help you sort through and process your emotions.

-If your husband doesn't want to split up but is willing to join you in counseling, it can create a safe space for both of you to share how you feel and for you to communicate you want divorce.
+If your husband doesn't want to split up but is willing to join you in counseling, it can create a safe space for both of you to share how you feel and for you to communicate you want a divorce.

 Dr. Pamela Brand, a licensed marriage and family therapist practicing in Chicago for more than 30 years, offers this advice to individuals who want a divorce but whose spouse does not: